 Looking for unique travel ideas?
 Every week I will be bringing you some new exciting emerging destinations from around the world.
 These really cool holiday spots are only just getting noticed by travellers.
 So you can say you’ve been there before it was cool.
 Welcome to Rügen, Germany’s largest island, famous with poets, artists and outdoor explorers and popular for it’s sandy coastlines and dramatic chalky cliffs.
 Rugen has been a seaside resort since 1818 and is one of Germany’s top holiday spots.
 There’s something for everyone here, from the two national parks to a former royal residence.
 There is a stunning castle and a great beach, If sunbathing is your primary objective then head to Binz.
 The lovely Baltic Sea Resort Sellin is located above the fine sandy beach with it’s famous pier jutting out to the Baltic Sea.
 It offers its guests a fantastic view of the Baltic, which is rarely found on Rügen.

-If anyone ever doubted the sheer variety of holiday and tourism destinations that Germany offers, they only need to look at the Baltic beaches in the far north.
+If anyone ever doubted Germany’s sheer variety of holiday and tourism destinations, they only need to look at the Baltic beaches in the far north.
 You couldn’t imagine a landscape further away from the typical German stereotypes of the Alpine south or the industrial north-west.
 Despite their high latitude, on a summer’s day the Baltic beaches appear almost tropical, with fine white sands arcing gently around crystal-blue seas, bordered by lush greenery.

 Although the entire Baltic coastline is well worth exploring, possibly the jewel in the crown is the island of Rügen.